Lucas E. Morel, Chair

 Robert P. George is McCormick Professor of Jurisprudence and Director of the James Madison Program in American Ideals and Institutions at Princeton University.
 He has served as Chairman of the U.S. Commission on International Religious Freedom and on the U.S. Commission on Civil Rights and the President’s Council on Bioethics.
 He has frequently been a visiting professor at Harvard Law School and is a member of the Council on Foreign Relations.
 He is the author of Making Men Moral: Civil Liberties and Public Morality and In Defense of Natural Law, among other works.
 His writings have appeared in the Harvard Law Review, the Yale Law Journal, and the Columbia Law Review, as well as in the New York Times, the Washington Post, and the Wall Street Journal.
 He was an undergraduate at Swarthmore and holds the degrees of M.T.S. and J.D. from Harvard University and D.Phil., B.C.L., D.C.L., and D.Litt. from Oxford University.
 He is Of Counsel to the law firm of Robinson & McElwee.

-Janet Halley is the Royall Professor of Law at Harvard Law School and writes about family law, anti-trafficking, the regulation of sexual misconduct from international criminal law to Title IX, and the slavery legacy of her Chair.
-She is the author of Split Decisions: How and Why to Take a Break from Feminism (Princeton, 2006), and Don’t: A Reader’s Guide to the Military’s Anti-Gay Policy (Duke, 1999).
-She coedited Left Legalism/Left Critique with Wendy Brown (Duke, 2002) and After Sex?
-New Writing Since Queer Theory with Andrew Parker (Duke, 2011), and solo-edited Critical Directions in Comparative Family Law, 58 American Journal of Comparative Law.
-With Prabha Kotiswaran, Rachel Rebouché, and Hila Shamir, she has published Governance Feminism: An Introduction (Minnesota 2018) and Governance Feminism: Notes from the Field (Minnesota, 2019).
+Janet Halley is the Eli Goldston Professor of Law at Harvard Law School and writes about sex, sexuality, gender and the family as they relate to law.
+She also has written extensively about the slavery legacy of her former chair, the Royall Chair at HLS..
+She is the author of Split Decisions: How and Why to Take a Break from Feminism (Princeton 2006), and Don’t: A Reader’s Guide to the Military’s Anti-Gay Policy (Duke 1999).
+She coedited Left Legalism/Left Critique with Wendy Brown (Duke 2002) and After Sex?
+New Writing Since Queer Theory with Andrew Parker (Duke 2011), and solo-edited Critical Directions in Comparative Family Law, 58 American Journal of Comparative Law.
+With Prabha Kotiswaran, Rachel Rebouché, and Hila Shamir, she has published Governance Feminism: An Introduction (Minnesota 2018) and Governance Feminism: Notes from the Field (Minnesota 2019).
+She published “When Brands Go Bad: The Rise and Fall, and Re-Rise and Re-Fall of Isaac Royall, Jr.,” in Madhavi Sunder and Mario Biaglioli’s collection Academic Brands: Protecting Distinctiveness in Higher Education.
 She holds a Ph.D. in English from UCLA and a J.D. from Yale Law School, and has taught at Hamilton College, Stanford Law School, the University of Toronto Faculty of Law, the Tel Aviv University Buchman Faculty of Law, and the Law Department of the American University of Cairo.
+She has extensive experience in academic disciplinary processes and in the protection of free speech and academic freedom in higher education.

 David M. Rabban